muratk3n/thirdwave/en/tweets/2020/week4.md

 ---

-January 30: GDP number comes out (will be near zero).

-3 February: Iowa Primary.

-Watch for the fireworks.

-*2020-1-23 18:29:57*

----

 Prototech AS.
 A Norwegian company.
 First time I am hearing of these guys.
 They will install an ammonia fuel-cell on the ship.
 Good to know this tech is (or will be soon) available.
 Will it do H2 conversion first?